 Press release from Great Smoky Mountains Association:

-Anderson was selected, along with Latria Graham, to be part of GSMA’s Steve Kemp Writers Residency program, which is designed to connect writers with the Smokies in meaningful ways and to inspire some of their best work.
-The program is named for 30-year GSMA veteran Steve Kemp, who retired in September 2017 after directing the publication of hundreds of books, magazines, brochures and newsletters that continue to support the preservation of the national park.
+Funded by GSMA, the residency is designed to connect writers with the Smokies in meaningful ways and to inspire some of their best work.
+The program is named for 30-year GSMA veteran Steve Kemp, who retired in 2017 after directing the publication of hundreds of books, magazines, brochures and newsletters that continue to support the preservation of the national park.

 GSMA will be accepting applications for the 2020 Kemp Residency through November 1.
 One writer will be selected to live in Great Smoky Mountains National Park from April 1 to May 15, 2020.
 The chosen writer will follow in the footsteps of Steve Kemp and immerse themselves in the Smokies, learning about the park in ways that will inform their chosen genre—whether this is nonfiction narrative, fiction, poetry, playwriting, music or another form of writing.

 “The writer’s residency is a once-in-a-lifetime opportunity for one lucky writer to spend six blissful weeks in the Smokies, tuning in fully to focus on their craft,” said Great Smoky Mountains Association Chief Executive Officer Laurel Rematore.
 “In exchange for their stay in the park, the writer will create new written works and develop ways to engage and inspire the public to a greater appreciation of and stewardship for this national treasure.”